GaryJones/accessible-menu/README.md

     wp_enqueue_script( 'gamajo-accessible-menu', $js_dir . "jquery.accessible-menu{$suffix}.js", array( 'jquery' ), '1.0.0', true );
 }
 ~~~

+That assumes the minified and non-minified scripts will end up in `wp-content/yourtheme/js/`.

 Now in your main theme JavaScript file, add one of the Example lines from below.